Frequently Asked Questions

 Do I have to either waive or enroll in Babson’s health insurance program each year?

 Yes, you have to complete this process—waiving or enrolling—each year.
-Go to the Babson Hub, and click on Enroll/Waive Health Insurance in the left-hand toolbox.
+Go to SFS on the Babson Hub, and click on Enroll/Waive Health Insurance in the left-hand navigation bar.

 What is the average debt of Babson students at graduation?